-The variation in proportions of unmarked bears in the sighted sample indicates possible differences (heterogeneity) in the sighting probabilities of radiocollared and uncollared bears.
+The variation in proportions of unmarked bears in the sighted sample indicates that there may be differences (heterogeneity) in the sighting probabilities of radiocollared and uncollared bears.
 The possible behavioral difference between radiocollared bears and those never captured would cause an underestimate in bear density by roughly the proportion of bears that are difficult or impossible to capture using spotters and helicopter darting.
 That proportion is unknown.
-However, after a 7-day interval of no flying, the number of unmarked bears seen by spotters increased substantially in the 5th survey, indicating that a rest from aircraft harassment may help alleviate the problem.
-Immigration of unmarked bears into the area may also have contributed to the increase in u_5 , but little change was seen in M_5 or T_5 even though there were several outlying radiocollared bears that could have entered the study area.
+However, after a hiatus of 7 days, the number of unmarked bears seen by spotters increased substantially in the 5th survey, indicating that a rest from aircraft harassment may help alleviate the problem.
+Immigration of unmarked bears into the area may also have contributed to the increase in $u_5$ , but little change was seen in $M_5$ or $T_5$ even though there were several outlying radiocollared bears that could have entered the study area.

-Several instances occurred in which bears with functioning radiocollars were not heard on telemetry flights but were later seen by spotters.
+Several instances occurred in which bears with functioning radiocollars were not heard on telemetry flights, but were later seen by spotters.
 This usually involved eartag attachments of radiotransmitters that had substandard range.
 It is recommended that future use of eartag transmitters only occur when range of the transmitter can be tested and found comparable to transmitters on collars.
 Placing collars on large boars has not been reliable in the past, so some alternative attachment is necessary if large boars are to be included in the marked population.